ibrarullah23/PixelProse/README.md

 ## 📌 Overview

 This is a fully functional blog website built using the MERN stack.
 It allows users to create, edit, delete, and read blogs with rich text editing.
-The project supports role-based authentication and image uploads using Cloudinary.
+The project supports role-based authentication and image uploads using Cloudinary..

 ## 🚀 Features